What’s it like being on a 10 day Vipassana meditation retreat? In this guest post, Jennifer Hahne shares her experience.

 Thoughts would intrude, the lyrics of Alanis Morissette’s “Ironic” were on repeat in the background of my mind for 2 days.
 Fatigue made it hard to stay alert, and I would jerk my body upright to keep myself from falling over and drifting off to a dream state, but I kept at it.
 Kept coming back to myself, my breath, my body, and a calm mind.

-On this 10 day silent meditation retreat, silence was the easy part…
+On this 10 day vipassana meditation retreat, silence was the easy part…

 The silence was the easy part; it was freeing, peaceful and kind.
 The silence was a space that I could have remained in forever.
 The absence of tech was a powerful bonus.